I’ve transitioned from college to the career world, back to college, and back to work again.

-Before I was diagnosed with non-celiac gluten sensitivity in October, I had two surgeries and used up my FMLA leave.
+Before I was diagnosed with non-celiac gluten sensitivity ('gluten sensitivity') in October, I had two surgeries and used up my medical leave.
 I resigned from my job.
 I moved from my apartment in the city back to my parents’ house in Southern Ohio.
 My parents were helpful, but I found myself dizzied by the world of gluten-free foods.
 I was so preoccupied with the diet and cooking – and scared to go out – that I didn’t see my friends very often.
 Even more than me, my parents didn’t want the diagnosis to be true.

 By January, I was much stronger.
 I got a part-time job as a cashier in a casual upscale bistro.
 Initially I was too nervous to tell my co-workers about my dietary needs.
 I thought I would be either ostracized or overly-protected.
 Little did I know, once I opened up, they would be supportive and even cook gluten-free pasta for me.

 Here are some things I learned from the experience:

 Allergic Girl Sloane Miller, a blogger/advocate/consultant, calls it Team You.
 These folks can be family, friends, your medical team - anyone who is accepting and supportive of your dietary needs.
 I would have been completely lost without my uncle and my friend’s father, who both have celiac disease.
 They were able to give me an idea of the better-tasting brands and the weirdo foods with gluten (like soy sauce!).
 I now have an incredible support network – my family, my boyfriend Scott, his family, dear friends, and the Cincinnati Celiac Support Group.
 See if your area has something similar.
 If not, there’s probably a need for it.
 Go get ‘em!